ovdojoey/Image-Slide/README.md

 Simple JavaScript tool for image sliding / fading carousal.

-NOTE: Requires jQuery libraries.
+NOTE: Requires jQuery library.
 CSS and LESS files are included for custom styling.
 It is recommended to use LESS for easy access to constants.